SuperBox64/AsteroidZ/README.md

 Game Designed by SuperBox64, StarplayrX, Todd Bruss (c) 2025 Play your favorite Space Rocks Game on the Big Screen!

+Extra ship every 500 pts.. we will probably change this as it's pretty EZ.

 Controls Briefing:

 Use Cursor Keys + Spacebar to play